fataltes/cmsc858_hw1/README.md

-CMSC858o --- HW1 --- Succinct Data Structures and Operations
+Succinct Data Structures and Operations
 ========================================

-*Fatemeh Almodaresi , SID:<117000986>*

 # Introduction
 Succinct operations, specifically rank and select over bit-vectors are important in helping with time and space efficiency